Master of Occupational Therapy Admissions Requirements

 |Biology (Human Based)|

-Knowledge of human body, structure and function.
+Human based, laws, theories, and concepts of biology.
+Includes chemical principles and the biological chemistry associated with cellular structure and function.
 Exercise Physiology can be used as a substitute.
 Introductory courses are acceptable.

 |General or Upper Level Human Anatomy & Physiology|